 Skeletal system includes 206 bones, which are living tissues and connective tissues: ligaments that attach bone to bone, cartilage that cushion bones and tendons that attach muscle to bone.

 Skin (Integumentary) system is the covering of the body

 System is an organized group of tissues that have a particular function.

 Tissue is a substance made from a group of cells that function together for a particular purpose.

 Accurate and quality information is needed to make good healthy decisions.

-To be healthy includes: understanding what is human, the body, it's anatomy, functions of life, growth, and development well enough to care for yourself and others to attain and maintain healthy bodies: physical, emotional, mental, and social.
-To do so one must be able to describe, analyze, predict, and compare how different variables, learning, nutrition, diet, exercise, sleep, choice of behaviors, genetics, injuries, health status, illness, safety, natural disasters, and risks, will impact people in different situations or conditions.
+A healthy person understanding what is human, their body, it's anatomy, functions of life, growth, and development well enough to care for them self and others to attain and maintain physically, emotionally, and socially healthy bodies.
+To achieve this one must be able to describe, analyze, predict, and compare how different variables affect the body to make wise decisions.
+Desire to learn about nutrition, diet, exercise, sleep, stress, relaxation, choice of behaviors, social skills, conflict resolution, cooperation, genetics, safety, injuries, health status, illness, natural disasters, environmental health, and risks, will impact them and others in different situations or conditions.